 8. RESEARCH QUESTION AND OBJECTIVES

-The overall aim of this project is to take advantage of the Nordic setting (Denmark, Sweden, Norway, and Finland) and conduct nationwide cohort studies of current COVID-19 vaccine safety issues in children/adolescents and provide guidelines on rapid assessment of associations between COVID-19 vaccination and following outcomes in children/adolescents.
+The overall aim of this project is to take advantage of the Nordic setting (Denmark, Sweden, Norway, and Finland) and conduct nationwide cohort studies of current COVID-19 vaccine safety issues in children/adolescents.

 Primary objectives - vaccine safety objectives: